axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

   </ul>

 <h1>Borrowing, or Not</h1>
- <p>If you want to, borrow capital.
-The traditionly seed capital comes from friends, family, and fools.
-Friends and family trust you.
-Fools believe in you.
-They all want you to succeed.
-Normally this is formalized as a legal Note that promises them, 1) their money back with some up upsid, or 2) shares of the new company.
-But the new company won&rsquo;t have shares, so don&rsquo;t do this.</p>
+ <p>If you want to, borrow capital. &ldquo;Seed capital&rdquo; comes from friends, family, and fools.
+Friends and family know you and trust you; fools believe in you.
+They all want you to succeed.</p>
+ <p>Seed capital is formalized as a legal Note that promises them, 1) their money back plus some up upsid, or 2) shares of the new company.
+But you new company <em>won&rsquo;t have shares</em>, so don&rsquo;t do this.</p>
  <p>Instead treat it like a <span class="_paradigm">RADICAL</span> investment.
 Figure out 1) an upside to be paid 2) over a period of time.
 Twenty percent over two years, or double after five, or &hellip; whatever!</p>
  <p>This capital will fund two things: 1) whatever you have to buy, and 2) the PRI fund.</p>
  <p>If you don not want to borrow capital, then there won't have a PRI fund and you will need to find people who can afford to wait for revenue.</p>